Hwangjia/Data-Science-Salaries/README.md

 # Scenario
 Assumption is that the data obtained provides (possibly) an accurate representation of the salaries of data scientist.

-The objective of this analysis is to identify whether the salaries of data scientist (or data analytics related jobs) are above the average annual salary relative to the Country in which the employee is situated in.
+The objective of this analysis is to identify whether the salaries of data scientist (or data analytics related jobs) are above the average annual salary relative to the Country in which the employee is situated in and in the relevant years.

 # Steps related to datasets: